discourse/discourse/docs/INSTALL-digital-ocean.md

 - Place your mail credentials in `DISCOURSE_SMTP_ADDRESS`, `DISCOURSE_SMTP_PORT`, `DISCOURSE_SMTP_USER_NAME`, `DISCOURSE_SMTP_PASSWORD`.
 Be sure you remove the comment `#` character and space from the front of these lines as necessary.

-- If you are using a 1 GB instance, set `UNICORN_WORKERS` to 2 so you have more memory room.
+- If you are using a 1 GB instance, set `UNICORN_WORKERS` to 2 and `DB_SHARED_BUFFERS` to 128MB so you have more memory room.

 <img src="http://www.discourse.org/images/install/nano-screenshot.png" width="578" height="407">